Intrinsically symmetric cosmological model in the presence of dissipative fluids: The solution

 where $\epsilon_1 = \epsilon_0 +\frac{2\kappa}{(3\gamma-2)\,a_0^2}$ and $\epsilon_0 = \epsilon(a=a_0)$.
 The case $\gamma=2/3$ has to be solved separately, resulting in

-The first term on the right hand side of Eq.\ (\ref{sol_eq_rho_a}) is the same as in the flat FLRW models and the second term (proportional to $a^{-2}$) mimics a spatial curvature term for $\kappa\neq0$ and $\gamma\neq2/3$ which plays an important role at late times in the evolution of the universe, as we shall see.
+The first term on the right hand side of Eq.\ (\ref{sol_eq_rho_a}) is the same as in the flat FLRW models and the second term (proportional to $a^{-2}$) mimics a spatial curvature term for $\kappa\neq0$ and $\gamma\neq2/3$ that plays an important role at late times in the evolution of the universe, as we shall see.
 It should also be noticed that this solution is invariant under the transformation $a\rightarrow \lambda a$ and $\kappa\rightarrow\lambda^2\kappa$.
-In an expanding universe model there is a combination of the constants such that the energy density goes to zero at a finite value of the scale factor given by
+In an expanding universe model there is a combination of the constants such that $\epsilon(a)$ vanishes at a finite value of the scale factor given by

 When this happens the metric becomes singular in the same manner as the closed FLRW case.